parsonsmatt/parsonsmatt.github.io/_posts/2025-12-17-the_subtle_footgun_of_tvar_(map____).markdown

 > How coarse-grained STM containers can livelock under load

+* Edit history:
+    * 12-19: [@teofilC on the Haskell Discourse](https://discourse.haskell.org/t/the-subtle-footgun-of-tvar-map/13429/3) remarked a place where `TVar (Map _ _)` may be appropriate - I've modified the post to incorporate this.

 Software Transactional Memory (STM) is one of Haskell's crown jewels.
 The promise is easy, lock-free concurrency with guaranteed transactional semantics and great performance.
 Used correctly, you get all of these benefits.